AJGreaves/familyhub/README.md

 ## Features Left to Implement

 1. Email authentication
-    - Implementation of email authentication of user account before registration complete
+    - Implementation of email authentication of user account before registration is complete.
 2. Full text search
     - Attempted this for several days but was unable to get it to work.
 Rather than dragging out time on this feature when this project is already very large, I made the decision to remove the relevant code to return to at a future date when my understanding is more advanced.
     - When returning to this feature, the text search related code I was working on  is in the branch `textSearchFix`.